jiannejose/to-do-list-v.3/README.md

 MVVM facilitates a separation of development of the graphical user interface – be it via a markup language or GUI code – from development of the business logic or back-end logic (the data model).

-There will be a version 4 wherein I will incorporate classes in JavaScript with ES6.
+There will be a version 3.1 wherein I will be incorporating Classes in JavaScript with ES6.
 (I'm currently studying about it.)